myelintek/documentation/user/dataset.rst

 Clone a Dataset
 ===============

-In siturations where modifications to a read-only dataset (such as a built-in dataset) is needed, one could clone the dataset of interest and use the clone instead.
+In situations where modifications to a read-only dataset (such as a built-in dataset) is needed, one could clone the dataset of interest and use the clone instead.

 To clone a dataset: